emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 for the portion of the conversation between the gateway and the EAP server.
 In addition, separation of the TEAP server and Inner servers allows for crypto-binding based on the inner method MSK to be thwarted as described in {{RFC7029}}.
-Implementation and deployment SHOULD adopt various mitigation strategies described in {{RFC7029}} Section 3.2.
 If the inner method derives an EMSK, then this threat is mitigated as TEAP uses the Crypto-Binding TLV tie the inner EMSK to the TLS session via the TLS-PRF, as described above in [](#cryptographic-calculations).

 On the other hand, if the inner method is not deriving EMSK as with password authentication or unauthenticated provisioning, then this threat still exists.
-For example, the EAP method defined in {{RFC3748}} Section 5 such as MD5-Challenge, One-Time Password (OTP), and Generic Token Card (GTC) do not derive an EMSK, and are vulnerable to man-in-the-middle attacks.
-The construction of the OTP and GTC methods makes this attack less relevant, as the information being sent is a one-time token.
-However, MD5-Challenge has no such safety, and TEAP implementations SHOULD NOT permit the use of MD5-Challenge or other inner methods which fail to perform crypto-binding of the inner method to the TLS session.
+Implemnations therefore need to limit the use of inner methods as discussed above in [](#inner-method-limitations)

 ## Mitigation of Known Vulnerabilities and Protocol Deficiencies